How it works

 During lecture

-Live capture + mid-class questions
+Live capture + check-ins

 After lecture

-Course upload
+Course setup

 Slide upload

-Lecture audio
+Lecture capture

 Comprehension engine